Overview

 Curriculum

-Speed vs. Precision — The Tradeoff
+Speed vs. Accuracy — The Tradeoff

 Understanding the accuracy-speed continuum and making conscious choices about where your shots fall on it based on target size, distance, and context.
 Practical application drills.